bhulston/Time-Series-Anomaly-Detection/README.md

 In recent years, deep learning techniques have emerged as a promising approach to address this challenge by enabling predictive maintenance, anomaly detection, and fault diagnosis.
 In this report, we aim to utilize deep learning techniques to predict sensor break events in a paper manufacturing setting.
 Specifically, we will employ an encoder for dimension reduction and logistic regression for prediction models.
 By accurately predicting sensor break events, we can prevent costly downtime and improve the overall efficiency of the paper manufacturing process.
 When a break does happen, it can take a long time to fix and leads to increasingly large losses in profit.

 These breaks are often instantaneous events that happen immediately after a bolt breaks.
 This makes it extremely difficult to capture any meaningful relationships within the data as is.
 We are hoping that by using an encoding technique, we can extract some unique features/insights from the latent encoding space.
-In the end, we compare our results to a paper that uses this dataset with XGBoost, and a logistic regression model.
+In the end, we compare our results to the original paper that uses this dataset with XGBoost, and a logistic regression model.

 # 2.0 Dataset
 We will be working with a multivariate time series dataset collected from the network of sensors in a pulp-and-paper mill.
 The dataset contains 18,398 observations of sensors every 2 minutes and includes the following columns: